lurchmath/lurch-desktop-deprecated/docs/bugs-and-enhancements.md

 ### Miscellaneous

- * Move all plugin files into the `src/` folder, if possible.
  * See [this answer](http://stackoverflow.com/a/32120344/670492) to your
    StackOverflow question about higher resolution HTML canvas rendering on retina deisplays.
 See if its suggestions can work in your case.
 This